Girls walk to Soho, less than two miles down Grand St. Katya has the street map of Manhattan in her head.

 Ellen, "Yes, not sos you can tell less you know 'em like I do.
 They keep to themselves, twins can be like that."

 Katja and Katya aren't dressed identically, but their hairstyles are the same, straight, shoulder length, ash brunette.
 Same silver sprinkled grey-blue eyes, same narrow upper lip and fuller lower one, same amazingly symmetrical face.
 Eyes just far enough apart to match up with cheekbones tapering down to a square chin, straight nose, exactly proportionate to the face.
-Pale satin skin.
+Silky satin skin.

 Bartender, "They should be models, twins that beautiful would be rolling in the bucks."